GabMartino/TransformerForDummies/README.md

 #### 1. The softmax function is numerical unstable for -inf -> modify -inf values in a VERY HIGH NEGATIVE VALUE -1E15 for example
 #### 2. The softmax function is actually applied "for each rows"!
 Remember how pytorch handles the dimensions!

-This could be trivial for the practitioners but it's important to explicate everything (the repo it's called TransformerForDummies at the end :D)
+This could be trivial for the practitioners but it's important to explicate everything (the repo it's called **_TransformerForDummies_** after all :D)

 First of all, remember what the "dimensions" mean in the pytorch: dim = 0, means that you are indexing through the rows! dim = 1 means that you are indexing through the columns.